phR0ze/nixos-config/profiles/README.md

 ## Pre-defined system profiles
-These are the pre-defined system profiles that can be used in the root `flake.nix` by setting the `installSettings.profile` variable e.g. `profile = "xfce/desktop";`.
+These are the pre-defined system profiles that can be used in the root `flake.nix` by setting the `systemSettings.profile` variable e.g. `profile = "xfce/desktop";`.
 I've crafted the system profiles in such a way that most build on a prior one including more packages and configuration for their specific use case.